bradleycha/tux64/docs/installation.md

 /boot/initramfs.cpio
 ```

+### Chapter 6.3 - Building the ROM image

-Create a ROM image with the following:
+We now have all the pieces to build the ROM image.
+Build it with the following:

 ```
 ${TUX64_BUILD_ROOT}/tools/bin/tux64-mkrom \